CjDave/Plugin.YoutubeLibrary/README.md

 }
 ```
 ## Retrieve playlists
-To get the playlists calls the **youtube.playlistsList.getPlaylist(String[] part, bool Mine)** methods.
+To get the playlists calls the **youtubeClient.playlistsList.getPlaylistAsync(String[] part, bool Mine)** methods.
 This is an overloaded methood that takes in the following : the parts, Mine, parameter(optional);

 ``` c#
 public Main()